What are the Benefits of Sustainable Development?

 Attitude

 Some individuals, particularly top officers in forest, tourism, public works, and water departments, as well as politicians, generally have an aversion to sustainable development.
 Increasing public awareness is essential for overcoming resistance to sustainable development.
-They seek financial gain to support their families and loved ones, even at the cost of damaging the environment.
-They are obstacles and mislead people in the name of development, often engaging in blame games.
+They seek financial gain at the cost of damaging the environment.
+They act as obstacles and mislead people in the name of development, often engaging in blame games.

 Grassroots Levels